m4sterbunny/rtd-gcp-cloud/README.rst

 Restructured Text is a simple markup language to abstract away the look of the document from the content.

-rST is probably the slimmest markup language I have yet used.
+rST is probably the slimmest markup language I have yet used (it pairs well with Sublime_).
 It is used to create a static page.
 It is an example of headless content management.

 With a word processor, choices such as layout, landscape v portrait, for example come early.
 With rST the content and its look are separated.
 Look is defined by CSS templates.